Given the continued pace of biotech investment across all asset classes, where is the pipeline of leaders to support that growth?

 “In Europe, where we are finally no longer drip-feeding investment and are instead financing companies with much larger rounds.
 We know we can create more value by having a well-developed and well-funded team.
 Previously, up until five years ago, a typical Seed and Series A – B round in Europe would include only a CEO and CSO, with maybe a CBO included.
 Whereas, in the US, a full suite of leadership will have been onboard and involved in the fundraising, establishing the organisation and growing the business – and therefore all learning what it takes to lead an early-stage business and indeed, go on to be first-time CEOs and form companies themselves.
 This is now what we are starting to see in Europe and feel the benefit from.
 Indeed, now that company/funding cycles are faster, the fertilizing and seeding of experienced leadership that is generally more diverse is really starting to show a positive impact in the sector.”

-Thank you for reading Part 3 of the Q2 2021 Edition of BioInvestors.
+Thank you for reading Part 3 of the second edition of BioInvestors.
 Click here if you missed Part 2.